jpdarela/input_pre_processing_LPJG/README.md

 # Preprocessing tool

-Transform netCDF4 files (dimensions and attributes) to use with LPJ-GUESS.
+Transform netCDF4 files (dimensions and attributes) from **ISIMIP** format (gridded climate time series in rectilinear latitude–longitude format) to a **station-based observational layout** to use with LPJ-GUESS.

 It only works with ISIMIP input files: [ISIMIP Repository](https://data.isimip.org/search/tree/ISIMIP2a/InputData/climate/atmosphere/watch-wfdei/)